 So, as you can see by the cord extended in front of my outpost with the security belt at its end, the first thought that you have when you arrive at the beach wouldn’t be to settle down right next to it, much less right on top of it, correct?
 Well to some people it seems that area around the cord is the most blessed and convenient place on the whole beach.
 I don’t really know if their brain is on or off but come on folks, if you see a line coming from the Lifeguard’s outpost going down the beach towards the sea, don’t you think that I need that space cleared in case if something happens?
 Shouldn’t take more than a couple of seconds to realize that fact…

 The picture above was taken the day after Portugal won Euro2016.
 (What an emotion felt on the day before!
 Hurray for Portugal!)
 As you can see, there are some little tents that extend themselves in columns throughout the beach.
 Now, on those areas and in between them and the sea, it is forbidden to put up wind stoppers (barely translated from Portuguese) because they cover up the sight from the people on those tents as well as the lifeguards’ who can’t see past them when they’re at the outposts.

-This was just a little rant about one of the things that is most common for me to do while on duty.
-Could have been much worse than this to be honest… And that’s it of what I wanted to get at with this entry.
+This was just a little rant about one of the things that are most common for me to do while on duty.
+Could have been much worse than this, to be honest… And that’s it of what I wanted to get at with this entry.
 I hope you have a fantastic week!
 I’ll see you again back here, through fantasy and reality!